 When you find yourself in an emergency, every second counts.
 Every touch is an extra hurdle to overcome, distracting your focus from the emergency.
 This is why Parachute is designed to be extremely easy to activate in an emergency.
 An accidental activation is a lot less serious than an activation that could not be completed because of an extra hurdle we added.
 We believe Parachute hits the right balance between ease of activation in an emergency and protection from accidental activation.

 First, make sure this is, indeed, someone you don't know.
 Check their name, email and take a look at their location and video to make sure it's not someone you know.
-You can also text "alerts" or call +1 844 335 5111 to get more information about this incident.
-If you are sure this is not someone you know, you can stop emergency alerts (see below).
+You can also text "alerts" or call +1 844 419 7000 to get more information about this incident.
+If you are sure this is not someone you know, you can stop emergency alerts (see below)

 At the bottom of every Parachute emergency email you'll find a line saying "If you do not know this person you can stop Parachute alerts".
 Just touch that link and you will never receive a Parachute emergency email again.
 For spam prevention, the person who sent you the incident will have their account flagged and will have to contact us to re-enable their account.
 If you have any concerns regarding blocking, spam, abuse or unsolicited emails, please email firstname.lastname@example.org.

-Just call (choose option 8) or text "start" to +1 844 335 5111 from the number you wish to re-enable.
+Just call (choose option 8) or text "start" to +1 844 419 7000 from the number you wish to re-enable.
 Note that if you previously texted "stop", you will not be able to unblock Parachute emergency texts by phone call.
-You have to send us a text instead.
+You have to send us a text instead

 All Parachute evidence travels encrypted in a secure pipe with an RSA 2048-bit key signed by a CA. We use a CAA record to prevent unauthorized entities from issuing rogue certificates.
-We use SSL pinning to ensure malicious governments cannot intercept our data by issuing rogue certificates.
+We use SSL pinning to ensure malicious parties cannot intercept our data by issuing rogue certificates.
 We also use HSTS to protect against downgrade attacks.
 To protect against email spoofing, we sign all our emails with DKIM keys, publish an SPF record, and apply a DMARC policy of "reject" across all our email systems.
 Organizations have the option to set up E2E encryption, which requires both parties to set up the encryption beforehand, making the data opaque to Parachute, and thus eliminating the need to trust Parachute itself.
 E2E encryption is only available to organizations who would like to use it, as this feature is not desirable in the normal use case of the Parachute app.
+Unlike emails, text messages and phone calls pass through the public telephone networks, and are dependent on the practices of each network operator.
+As per Parachute’s goals of shareability, minimization of obstacles during an emergency, and zero pre-agreement, Parachute shortlinks are hard-to-guess publicly accessible links.
+Parachute defends aggressively against shortlink enumeration, rendering it mathematically impossible to conduct full-scale shortlink enumeration.
+Additionally, publicly accessible links to incidents go cold after 3 months, after which they can be re-enabled only by the owner of the incident.
+Users should diligently make sure to delete any incident they do not wish to remain publicly accessible.
+Parachute for Organizations administrators can choose whether they would like their incidents to be publicly accessible or not

 Yes, Parachute offers a Bug Bounty program, for bugs and vulnerabilities that are within the scope our security model.
+You will always make more money selling a Parachute vuln to us than going to someone else.
 You need to register with firstname.lastname@example.org and get information on what is within the scope of our security model before conducting any research of any kind.
-Conducting any research of any kind without registering and acquiring the necessary permissions violates our ToS and all instances will be met with forceful legal response.
+Conducting any research of any kind without registering and acquiring the necessary permissions violates our ToS and all instances will be met with forceful legal response

 Have more questions?
 Email us at email@example.com